 But her file was gone.
 I searched the drawer, then searched again.
+I searched the drawers above and below it.
 It wasn’t there.

 Mr. Cliff shook his head.
 He wasn’t sure what had happened.
 Maybe it was transferred to some other office; she did live a long way away.
 Or – wait a minute – maybe they took it to training, for a new caseworker.